Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 ATM withdrawal fees.
 If you use your credit card to withdraw cash overseas, you are charged the cash advance interest rate and fee.
 Your card may also charge a separate ATM withdrawal fee.
 To avoid these charges, use a debit card or prepaid travel card to withdraw cash instead.

 Using a credit card offering complimentary international travel insurance can help you save the time and money you’d otherwise spend on standalone cover.
-Complimentary travel insurance usually covers overseas medical insurance, transit accidents and travel delay.
+Complimentary travel insurance usually covers overseas medical insurance, transit accidents and travel delays.

 The cover usually extends to your spouse or any dependent children travelling with you.
 As well as travel insurance, some credit cards offer purchase security insurance and extended warranty so you can shop with peace of mind.